Did you know a “golfer who sings” is the unsung hero to thank for one of the game’s most fun traditions?

 A perfect slice of golf majesty sits on the shores of the Monterey Peninsula, just a hundred miles south of San Francisco.
 Perhaps you know Pebble Beach primarily for its majors, with Tiger Woods’ runaway 2000 U.S. Open victory — and Dustin Johnson’s 2010 implosion — the most distinct in somewhat-recent memory.
 Or perhaps you know Pebble Beach from the bucket list golf trip you were putting together before the coronavirus reared its ugly head.
 Either way, while I can’t speak for the quality of play on your golf trip, Pebble Beach has more than just serious golf to offer.

-The course is home to this week’s Pebble Beach Pro-Am, or, as its title sponsor would likely prefer we say: The AT&T Pebble Beach National Pro-Am.
+The course is home to the Pebble Beach Pro-Am, or, as its title sponsor would likely prefer we say: The AT&T Pebble Beach National Pro-Am.
 For decades the game’s best have gathered in Carmel-by-the-Sea to pair up with some of the world’s most interesting amateurs.
 Watching the pros tee it up with Bill Murray, Aaron Rodgers, or Kelly Slater brings something to the game of golf that you just can’t quite get in any other sport.
 Celebrity basketball and celebrity softball, common at All-Star Games, just don’t come with the same kind of rapport with the fans.

 This year the story of the Pebble Beach Pro-Am will take a brief interlude from celebrities and spectators due to the COVID-19 pandemic.
 So in absence of new lore, and whatever physical comedy Bill Murray still has up his sleeve, let’s take a look at the unexpected Christmastime crooner behind the tournament’s legend: a man known as “Bing.”